 Is cereal good for dogs?

 Not particularly.
-Grains and plant-based materials of these kinds are much more difficult to process and enjoy for dogs than they are for humans, although some cereals and grains are useful for their fibre content.
+Grains and plant-based materials of these kinds are much more difficult to process and enjoy for dogs than they are for humans, although some cereals and grains are useful for their fiber content.

 For instance, some cool plain oatmeal made with water – not milk! – sometimes comes recommended by dog owners looking to help their pets get over digestive blockages or constipation.